 Monday, August 5 - Begin with breakfast at your hotel.
 Festival Orientation begins in the Haydnsaal at the Esterházy Palace, followed by morning rehearsals for chorus, orchestra, and soloists.
 While performers are in rehearsal, Observers will meet with festival staff to review the schedule before touring the historic Bergkirche where Haydn's late masses along with Beethoven's Mass in C were first performed and where Haydn is buried.
 Those who wish, may also tour the stations of the cross.
 Pianists will meet at the Joseph Haydn Konservatorium to review the schedule and attend the opening lecture delivered by Dr. Magrath.
 Chorus and orchestra will continue with afternoon rehearsals following lunch while piano seminar attendees and Observers tour the Esterhazy Palace.
 Following the tour, pianists will return to the Conservatory for an afternoon Q & A with Alan Chow and Alvin Chow about Practice, Competitions and Programing.
-That evening we return to the Haydnsaal for the festival's Opening Convocation and reception with participants as guests of the Governor of Burgenland.
+At 6:00 pm, we will gather at the Haydn Konservatorium for the festival's Opening Convocation and reception with participants as guests of the Governor of Burgenland.

 Saturday, August 10 -.
 There will be a morning rehearsal for the chorus, orchestra and soloists at the Haydn Conservatory.
 For pianists, the morning is open for practice, private lessons, and free time.
 After lunch, David Heller will offer an organ demonstration in the Konzertsaal at the Haydn Conservatory followed by a master class led by Alvin Chow.
 Late afternoon, festival participants will travel a short distance by bus to Mattersburg, where the festival orchestra, chorus, and soloists will perform Haydn's Harmoniemesse at the parish church as a part of the Saturday evening mass.
 Following the mass, we will be guests for dinner at a country inn in the quaint village of Pöttelsdorf.